Konstantin1231/master_project/README.md

 ### New render function
 - green circle: the optimal decision based on the optimal policy.
 Inside circle, we indicate the action value Q_star of the current step horizon.
 - red circle: non-optimal choice.
 As well with the value of the current action value.
 - arrow: the decision made by the agent.
-Green if the decision is the same with optimal one.
+Green if the decision is the same with an optimal one.
 - value inside current state, is a probability of the agent action choice.

 ![](images/render_1.png)